01Certain Sick Pay and Injury Benefits

 If you’re an active member of the military and you receive combat pay, this is tax-free income as well.
 You don’t still have to be on the battlefield to qualify.
 This pay is tax-free even if you’re hospitalized due to injuries sustained from your service.

 But this exclusion doesn’t apply to all income you receive.
 It’s limited to hostile fire pay, the highest available rate of enlisted pay, and imminent danger pay.
 The key word here is “and.”
 The total of these amounts is tax-free income unless you’re a commissioned warrant officer.

 04Life Insurance Death Benefits

 If Aunt Martha set up her policy so that you receive $1 million in benefits but they’re paid out at the rate of $200,000 a year for five years, any amount that the insurance company holds onto for you over the course of that five-year period will produce interest.
-And that’s considered income so you have to report it on your Form 1040.
+That interest is considered income that you have to report on your Form 1040.

 05Child Support Payments

 Child support is a tax-neutral event.
 If you have custody of little Johnny so the court has ordered your ex to pay you $150 a week, this is not taxable income to you.
 Of course, your ex has to pay taxes on the money when he earns it so the IRS isn’t completely left out in the cold.
 Dad can’t claim a tax deduction for paying it.